MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Get-Module.md

 When you import the modules, and then use the imported commands in the current session, the commands run implicitly in the **PSSession** on the remote computer.
 You can use this strategy to manage the remote computer.

-You can use a similar strategy to manage computers that do not have Windows PowerShell remoting enabled, including computers that are not running a Windows operating system, and Windows computers that have Windows PowerShell, but do not have Windows PowerShell remoting enabled.
+You can use a similar strategy to manage computers that do not have Windows PowerShell remoting enabled.
+These include computers that are not running the Windows operating system, and computers that have Windows PowerShell but do not have Windows PowerShell remoting enabled.

-Begin by creating a "CIM session" on the remote computer; a connection to Windows Management Instrumentation (WMI) on the remote computer.
+Start by creating a CIM session on the remote computer.
+A CIM session is a connection to Windows Management Instrumentation (WMI) on the remote computer.
 Then use the **CIMSession** parameter of `Get-Module` to get CIM modules from the CIM session.
-When you import a CIM module (by using the `Import-Module` cmdlet) and then run the imported commands, the commands run implicitly on the remote computer.
+When you import a CIM module by using the `Import-Module` cmdlet and then run the imported commands, the commands run implicitly on the remote computer.
 You can use this WMI and CIM strategy to manage the remote computer.

 ## EXAMPLES